-26 § 22.1-253.13:2.
-(For effective date, see Acts 2022, cc.
-549 and 550, cl.
-2) Standard 2 2.
-27 Instructional, administrative, and support personnel.

-A. The Board shall establish requirements for the licensing of teachers, principals, superintendents, and other professional personnel.

-B. School boards shall employ licensed instructional personnel qualified in the relevant subject areas.

-C. Each school board shall assign licensed instructional personnel in a manner that produces divisionwide ratios of students in average daily membership to full-time equivalent teaching positions, excluding special education teachers, principals, assistant principals, school counselors or certain other licensed individuals as set forth in subdivision H 4, and librarians, that are not greater than the following ratios: (i) 24 to one in kindergarten with no class being larger than 29 students; if the average daily membership in any kindergarten class exceeds 24 pupils, a full-time teacher's aide shall be assigned to the class; (ii) 24 to one in grades one, two, and three with no class being larger than 30 students; (iii) 25 to one in grades four through six with no class being larger than 35 students; and (iv) 24 to one in English classes in grades six through 12.
-After September 30 of any school year, anytime the number of students in a class exceeds the class size limit established by this subsection, the local school division shall notify the parent of each student in such class of such fact no later than 10 days after the date on which the class exceeded the class size limit.
+1 SENATE BILL NO. 228 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the Senate Committee on Education and Health 4 on) 5 (Patron Prior to SubstituteSenator Hashmi) 6 A BILL to amend and reenact § 22.1-253.13:2, as it shall become effective, of the Code of Virginia, 7 relating to public school funding; English language learner students and children with disabilities.
+8 Be it enacted by the General Assembly of Virginia: 9 1.
+That § 22.1-253.13:2, as it shall become effective, of the Code of Virginia is amended and 10 reenacted as follows: 11 § 22.1-253.13:2.
+(For Effective Date, see Acts 2022, cc.
+549, 550, cl.
+2) Standard 2.
+12 Instructional, administrative, and support personnel.
+13 A. The Board shall establish requirements for the licensing of teachers, principals, superintendents, 14 and other professional personnel.
+15 B. School boards shall employ licensed instructional personnel qualified in the relevant subject 16 areas.
+17 C. Each school board shall assign licensed instructional personnel in a manner that produces 18 divisionwide ratios of students in average daily membership to full-time equivalent teaching positions, 19 excluding special education teachers, principals, assistant principals, school counselors or certain other 20 licensed individuals as set forth in subdivision H 4, and librarians, that are not greater than the following 21 ratios: (i) 24 to one in kindergarten with no class being larger than 29 students; if the average daily 22 membership in any kindergarten class exceeds 24 pupils, a full-time teacher's aide shall be assigned to the 23 class; (ii) 24 to one in grades one, two, and three with no class being larger than 30 students; (iii) 25 to 24 one in grades four through six with no class being larger than 35 students; and (iv) 24 to one in English 25 classes in grades six through 12.
+After September 30 of any school year, anytime the number of students 26 in a class exceeds the class size limit established by this subsection, the local school division shall notify the parent of each student in such class of such fact no later than 10 days after the date on which the class exceeded the class size limit.
 Such notification shall state the reason that the class size exceeds the class size limit and describe the measures that the local school division will take to reduce the class size to comply with this subsection.

-Within its regulations governing special education programs, the Board shall seek to set pupil/teacher ratios for pupils with intellectual disability that do not exceed the pupil/teacher ratios for self-contained classes for pupils with specific learning disabilities.
+Within its regulations governing special education programs, the Board shall seek to set pupil/teacher ratios for pupils with intellectual disability that do not exceed the pupil/teacher ratios for self contained classes for pupils with specific learning disabilities.

-Further, school boards shall assign instructional personnel in a manner that produces schoolwide ratios of students in average daily memberships to full-time equivalent teaching positions of 21 to one in middle schools and high schools.
+Further, school_School_boards shall assign instructional personnel in a manner that produces schoolwide ratios of students in average daily memberships to full-time equivalent teaching positions of 21 to one in middle schools and high schools.
 School divisions shall provide all middle and high school teachers with one planning period per day or the equivalent, unencumbered of any teaching or supervisory duties.

-D. Each local school board shall employ with state and local basic, special education, gifted, and career and technical education funds a minimum number of licensed, full-time equivalent instructional personnel for each 1,000 students in average daily membership (ADM) as set forth in the appropriation act.
+39 D. Each local school board shall employ with state and local basic, special education, gifted, and 40 career and technical education funds a minimum number of licensed, full-time equivalent instructional 41 personnel for each 1,000 students in average daily membership (ADM) as set forth in the appropriation 42 act.